History15 books

 (19,000 reviews)

 Why did Eurasians conquer, displace, or decimate Native Americans, Australians, and Africans, rather than the reverse?
-Jared Diamond argues that the gaps in pow
+Jared Diamond argues that the gaps in power and technology be

 Buy on Amazon →